NatashaC477/lmu-cmsi-3801-natasha-hannah-akaia-jackie-dawit/README.md

 Dawit

 ### Description:
 This Homework #2 Submission includes the code for Java, Kotlin, and Swift.
-In the rest of the readme file, the tests for those same coding languages will be found as well as a *checklist* for us to make sure our code follows the rubric and the coding languages styling/formatting. <br><br>
+In the rest of the readme file, the tests for those same coding languages will be found as well as a *checklist* for us to make sure our code follows the rubric and the coding languages styling/formatting. <br>
-### Toal said to claim an extra point for this assignment.
+### Toal said to claim an extra point for this assignment. <br>

 ## Homework #2 Tests: Java, Kotlin, Swift
 ### Java